oxarbitrage/crosslink2/README.md

 Compete to solve the PoW puzzle.

-When any miner "finds" a solution, it appends a new header to blocks and does:
+When any miner "finds" a solution, it appends a new header to blocks and:

 ```
 currentHeight := currentHeight + 1